DiegoBelfiore1/byesian_concepts/README.md

 3 - Trains ResNet50 for multiclass classification

 4 - Tries to use an LLM for extracting high level features from the images, but then the code stops.
-4 - Tries to use an LLM for extracting high level features from the images, but then the code stops.

 ### Starting the experiment